-Institutional Accessory Use: A use that: is secondary to, subordinate to, customarily incidental to, or dependent on the existence of the Primary Institutional Use; does not alter the character of the property in respect to its primary use; inhabits the structures and facilities of the primary use or its own facility; and conforms to all regulations applicable to the Primary Use.
-This may includes but is not limited to for example, occasional or seasonal events, such as: vacation-time camps; programming; fairs; conferences; off-campus user sports events; and multi-school competitive sports and play-offs.
+Institutional Accessory Use: A use that is secondary to, subordinate to, customarily incidental to, or dependent on the existence of the Primary Institutional Use; does not alter the character of the property in respect to its primary use; inhabits the structures and facilities of the primary use or its own facility; and conforms to all regulations applicable to the Primary Use.
+This may include for example, occasional or seasonal events, such as: vacation-time camps; programming; fairs; conferences; off-campus user sports events; and multi-school competitive sports and play-offs.